Skip to main content

 The Department of Pathology and Laboratory Medicine at the University of Rochester School of Medicine and Dentistry is strongly committed to promoting and supporting diversity in its training of the next generation of laboratory professionals.
 We believe that this commitment to diversity enhances the Department of Pathology and Laboratory Medicine’s educational experience, strengthens our community and ensures the delivery of the highest quality patient care.
 We believe that our Clinical Medical Technology Advanced Certificate Program provides a rich experience through a comprehensive didactic and experiential curriculum, working with clinical materials from our diverse patient population.

-The Department of Pathology and Laboratory Medicine is proud to offer up to one annual scholarship, representing the full cost of tuition.
-The scholarship is contingent on acceptance into the Clinical Medical Technology Advanced Certificate Program.
-Preference is given for those whose background is underrepresented in the School of Medicine and Dentistry.
+To help promote the Department of Pathology and Laboratory Medicine’s interest in diversity the Department is proud to offer one annual scholarship, representing the full cost of tuition. for a candidate accepted into the Clinical Medical Technology Advanced Certificate Program.

 Eligibility Requirements